taymonbeal/eamail/zurb/README.md

 5. Place the `{% for event in events %}` and `{% endfor %}` tags.
     * To find where to place the first of these tags, first find where `{{ event.name }}` is.
 Scroll up from there until you find the second-level table with the classes `container float-center`, right after the relatively contentless second-level table with the classes `spacer float-center`.
 Insert `{% for event in events %}` on the empty line between the table with the `spacer` class and the table with the `container` class.
     * To find where to place the second of these tags, first find where `{{ event.description }}` is.
 After this, there is some content, a blank line, another second-level table with the classes `spacer float-center`, followed by a blank line.
 On the blank line right after this second-level table with the `spacer` class, insert the `{% endfor %}` tag.
+6. Steps which are probably optional, but I did them anyway:
+    * Delete the empty line at the beginning of the file.
+    * In the first second-level table of the file (the one with the style attribute giving it the background color `#054410`), replace all `color: #0a0a0a;` statements with `color: #ffffff;` statements.

 Notes for putting this into production:

 - There are several links to <http://127.0.0.1:8000>.
 This should be fixed.
 - Currently, the unsubscribe link goes nowhere.
 We need to have a working one.
 - Currently, we have a fake address of `EA Boston Events<br/>1024 E Main Street<br/>Somerville, MA 01234`.
 This needs to change.

+Notes for editing this:

+- Many things which appear to be changed by `src/assets/scss/_settings.scss` are not actually changed by it.
+Edit them manually in `_template.scss`.
+No, adding in variable names to `_template.scss` doesn't work.
+I'm not sure why.
+- Inspecting the HTML output in a browser using "inspect elements" is useful for figuring out where to place the `{% for event in events %}` and `{% endfor %}` tags.
+- You will want to reference other existing Zurb templates to make any major changes to this one.
+Some of those can be found at <https://github.com/zurb/foundation-emails-template>.

 ***